Milestones in the company's history

 2004

-The Maschinenfabrik celebrates its 50th anniversary.
+The Handtmann Maschinenfabrik celebrates its 50th anniversary.
 Representatives from politics, business, the dealers and agencies, plus customers and employees attend the celebrations.

 2003

 Handtmann Systemtechnik GmbH & Co.
-KG is founded in Biberach.
+KG is established in Biberach.
 Handtmann is thus responding to the increased demands from the automotive industry.
 It has become necessary to supply automobile manufacturers components that are ready for installation on the production line, i.e. complete systems, not only cast parts.

 2001